Element84/terraform-aws-stac-server/CONTRIBUTING.md

 ## Contributing

 We would love for you to contribute!
-Please follow the steps below to get started.
+Follow the steps below to get started, and please read the [Code of Conduct](./CODE_OF_CONDUCT.md) prior to your first commit.

 ## Dev Environment Setup